-RICHMOND, Va. -- The Virginia Employment Commission has received more than 700,000 unemployment claims and paid over two billion dollars in benefits to Virginians since mid March in the wake of the COVID-19 pandemic.
+RICHMOND, Va. -- The Virginia Employment Commission has received more than 700,000 unemployment claims and paid more than $2 billion in benefits to Virginians since mid March in the wake of the COVID-19 pandemic.

 "It’s just she and I, so if I don’t figure it out, then I don’t know what’s going to happen," Nelson said.
 "I have definitely never been in a situation, or at least not while having my daughter, where I didn’t know what the next step was.”

 “At the end of the month our lease is up,” said Nelson.
 “I really don’t know what that means.
-It’s really up to my leasing apartment’s discretion what they want to do so and that’s really scary not to know.”
+It’s really up to my leasing apartment’s discretion what they want to do, and that’s really scary not to know.”